vegaprotocol/governance-templates/README.md

 ### For the removal of  restrictions on asset creation and market creation:

-- <set_asset_limit> to be set to the date on which assets can be created FROM, in format "2022-11-21T00:00:00Z"
+- <set_asset_limit> to be set to the date on which assets can be created FROM, in format "2022-11-21T00:00:00Z".
+NOTE: This value MUST be in the future or the update will FAIL.
-- <set_market_limit> to be set to the date on which markets can be created FROM, in format "2022-11-21T00:00:00Z"
+- <set_market_limit> to be set to the date on which markets can be created FROM, in format "2022-11-21T00:00:00Z".
+NOTE: This value MUST be in the future or the update will FAIL.

 ## Full List of Proposals